Learning to Place Objects with Programs and Iterative Self Training: Language Design

 We hypothesize that forcing our system to explain object placements with logical rules and semantically meaningful terms will produce placement rules more consistent with human intuition.
-Humans would likely describe object placement rules in terms of higher order concepts such as alignment, attachment, or reachability.
-They might also then use boolean statements to specify how those concepts should interact with each other.
-For example, one might describe a nightstand as both being \textbf{attached} to the side of a bed \textbf{and} \textbf{aligned} in its forward facing direction.
-A wardrobe could be \textbf{attached} to the left wall \textbf{or} the right wall.
-Programs excel at representing higher-order concepts and CSG is a straightforward choice for translating boolean statements to the visual domain.
-We are also inspired by previous work~\cite{CSGNet, ellis_repl} in inferring and editing CSG programs from input geometry as we want a representation conducive to visual program induction.
+CSG is a straightforward choice for translating logical statements into the visual domain and previous work~\cite{CSGNet, ellis_repl} has shown how CSG programs are conducive to to visual program induction.